 - Doing, and enjoying, exercise.

 I, personally, don’t do any of these things, but I’m working on it.
 I’m also working on being more organised (a future blog post) – I think these go hand in hand.
-If I’m organised, I can make sure I’ve prepared a healthy lunch and that I can go to bed early.
+If I’m organised, I can make sure I’ve prepared a healthy lunch for the next day and that I can go to bed early.

 Other things I think are important for people to feel good and “together,” (personally I feel 100% better when I don’t feel like I’m just barely holding everything together) are these little things: